a11ywatch/github-actions/README.md

 On a larger website A11yWatch action runs over 60x-10,000x+ faster depending on CPUs/hardware.

 When `AI_DISABLED` is set to true the run for `A11yWatch` may increase.

-Pa11y-CI could not finish the crawl as it exceeds the github action free limits at 6 hours.
-It handled around 1000 pages before failing at the 6 hour mark.

 ## Common Issues